tarun-ally/-Tarun-_short_Technical_-Paper/practicemarkdown.md

 }
 ```
 #### Grid-area
-*Grid-area gives an item a name so that it can be referenced by a template created with the grid-template-areas property.
+*Grid-area gives an item a name, so that it can be referenced by a template created with the grid-template-areas property.
 Also, this property can be used as an even shorter shorthand for grid-row-start + grid-column-start + grid-row-end + grid-column-end.*
 ```css
 .item-d {
   grid-area: header;